alevilar/ristorantino/README.md

 Then you need to:

+1) check perms in filesystem
-go to your web browser, visit http://localhost/ristorantino and finish installing
+2) go to your web browser, visit http://localhost/ristorantino
+3) Run web installer

 ## Requirements